-The flow-through premium liability as at August 31, 2023 of \$122,719 (2022 - \$nil) arose in connection with flow-through share offerings which the Company closed on December 29, 2022 and August 16, 2023 (Note 8).
-The reported amount is the unamortized balance of the premium received from issuing the flow-through shares.
+The flow-through premium liability as at August 31, 2024 of \$869,465 (2023 - \$122,719, from share offerings in December and August 2023) arose in connection with the share offering closed on June 19, 2024 (Note 8).
+The reported amount is the unamortized balance of the premium received from issuing the flow-through shares in June 2024.
+The flow-through liability related to the December 2023 financing has been fully amortized at August 31, 2024.
 This balance does not represent a direct cash liability to the Company.
 The flow-through premium liability will be amortized to the statement of loss and comprehensive loss pro-rata with the amount of related qualifying flow-through expenditures that are incurred by the Company.

-The Company is committed to incur on or before December 31, 2023 qualifying Canadian exploration expenses as defined under the Income Tax Act (Canada) (the "Qualifying Expenditures") in the aggregate amount of \$1,692,649 with respect to the flow-through share financings completed on December 29, 2022 (Note 8).
+The Company is committed to incur on or before December 31, 2025 qualifying Canadian exploration expenses as defined under the Income Tax Act (Canada) (the "Qualifying Expenditures") in the aggregate amount of \$4,059,200 with respect to the flow-through share financings completed on June 19, 2024 (Note 8).
 None of the Qualifying Expenditures will be available to the Company for future deduction from taxable income.
-These exploration expenses have been incurred as of August 31, 2023, accordingly, the Company has no remaining commitment to incur Qualifying Expenditures arising from the December 29, 2022 financing.
+As of August 31, 2024, the Company incurred exploration expenses of \$1,041,646.
+Accordingly, the Company's remaining commitment to incur Qualifying Expenditures at August 31, 2024 is \$3,017,554.

-The Company is committed to incur on or before December 31, 2024 qualifying Canadian exploration expenses as defined under the Income Tax Act (Canada) (the "Qualifying Expenditures") in the aggregate amount of \$814,205 with respect to the flow-through share financings completed on August 16, 2023 (Note 8).
+The Company is committed to incur on or before December 31, 2024 qualifying Canadian exploration expenses as defined under the Income Tax Act (Canada) (the "Qualifying Expenditures") in the aggregate amount of \$2,429,205 with respect to the flow-through share financings completed on August 16, 2023 and December 20, 2023 (Note 8).
 None of the Qualifying Expenditures will be available to the Company for future deduction from taxable income.
-As of August 31, 2023, the Company incurred exploration expenses of \$16,532, accordingly, the Company has a remaining commitment to incur Qualifying Expenditures of \$797,673 arising from the August 16, 2023 financing.
+As of August 31, 2024, the Company fulfilled its commitment in relation to the August 16, 2023 and December 20, 2023 financings.